About Cullman County

 4-H is the youth development program of the Alabama Cooperative Extension System.
 Our mission is to help young people develop their Head - Hands - Heart and Health.
 We have 4-H clubs in schools and in the community.
 Volunteers are needed!
 Call us or email us if you would like to be involved in 4-H. 4-H is supported by United Way of Cullman County.

 Nutrition Education Program is a program aimed at Food Stamp participants to help them learn how to plan their family meals and snacks in a more nutritious manner.
-Also the program provides educational programs for schools in the Cullman County School System.
+The program also provides educational programs for schools in the Cullman County School System.
 Call or email for more information.

 Our phone number is 256-737-9386.